Topromm/Luna/README.md

 - Text to Speech with [gTTS](https://pypi.org/project/gTTS/) for communicating in voice channels through the bot.
 - Fun server commands that utilize lists, random variable generators and the [PRAW](https://praw.readthedocs.io/en/stable/).
 - Other useful commands for checking ping, extensions and getting help with the bot.

-## Acknowledgements
-- Thanks to [Mazz](https://open.spotify.com/artist/5v5XQj9x7TC3AXgUOPBcpx) for never participating on this project.